benjaminb/shrinkingpie/README.md

 ## Abstract

-In the shrinking pie game, players negotiate how to split a fixed number of points between them.
+In the shrinking pie game, two players negotiate how to split a fixed number of points between them.
 Each turn they do not come to an agreement, the ‘pie’ (points available to be split) shrinks according to a discount factor.
 Each player aims to maximize their own score.
 Between two players and with a fixed number of rounds, backward propagation shows the optimal offer that should be made and accepted in the first round.
-This ruleset expands this game to support multiple players negotiating in pairs with the option of leaving a negotiation to attempt striking a deal with a more amenable player.
+This ruleset expands the two-player game to a tournament with three or more players negotiating in pairs.
+Most notably, players have an additional action they can play: the option of leaving a negotiation to attempt striking a deal with a more amenable player.

 ## Basic Rules